sanelesazi/startupImac/README.md

 # vimsettings
-For WeThinkCode_ vimrc default settings
+For WeThinkCode_ iMacs, My default configurations and app launches

 Run This Code in your Terminal